 Missing teeth can have an impact on your sense of confidence in your appearance, your overall health, and your daily quality of life.
-Fixing this problem is just one of the restorative dentistry treatment options that Dr. Robert Gauthier offers to his patients.
+Fixing this problem is just one of the restorative dentistry treatment options that Dr. Joseph Costa offers his patients.

-Worcester, MA dentist Dr. Robert Gauthier offers options for replacing missing teeth with dentures and partial dentures.
+Worcester, MA dentist Dr. Joseph Costa offers options for replacing missing teeth with dentures and partial dentures.
 Back in the day, they used to look bulky and fake.
-Today’s cosmetic dentures can provide a natural-looking smile that will feel comfortable, and restore your mouth’s full function after tooth loss.
-They are the traditional method of replacing a full row of missing teeth.
+Today’s cosmetic dentures can provide a natural-looking smile that will feel comfortable and restore your mouth’s full function after tooth loss.
+They are the traditional method of replacing a whole row of missing teeth.
 We can even support them with dental implants for a permanently comfortable fit.

-It is important to replace lost teeth as soon as possible.
+It is essential to replace lost teeth as soon as possible.
 Prevent the development of additional dental problems and preserve the aesthetics of your natural smile.
-Missing teeth can lead to changes in your oral health, such as gum disease, bone loss, jaw shrinkage, and shifting teeth.
+In addition, missing teeth can lead to changes in your oral health, such as gum disease, bone loss, jaw shrinkage, and shifting teeth.

 Dentures in Worcester, MA

 As mentioned above, you now have a variety of choices to choose from when considering dentures.
-Russell Street Dental Associates offers three types of dentures, which can be either removable or fixed:
+We offer three types of dentures, which can be either removable or fixed:

 - Partial dentures: A partial denture replaces several missing teeth.
-Partial dentures can be secured on either side by a dental implant, or a natural tooth strengthened by a dental crown.
+Partial dentures can be secured either by a dental implant or by a natural tooth strengthened by a dental crown.

-- Full dentures: A full denture replaces all of the top or bottom rows of teeth.
+- Complete dentures: A full denture replaces the top or bottom rows of teeth.
 They are crafted by a skilled technician using the latest dental technology.

-- Implant-secured dentures: This option is basically a full denture that sits on two to four dental implants.
+- Implant-secured dentures: This option is a full denture that sits on two to four dental implants.
 Your new denture will be permanently secured with several strategically placed dental implants.
 This option has the least amount of food restrictions and does not require the use of denture creams.

 Implant-secured dentures offer several important benefits for both quality of life and overall oral health: